charlesduvert/Tbook-Api/README.md

 ## Getting Started

-These instructions will help you to access our Web Service API.
+This section describes how to access our Web Service API.

 ### Prerequisites

-Before getting started, you will to get ahold of your identifiers :
+First, you need to generate your API credentials :

 * Login to your [T-book client account](https://t-book.fr)
 * Go to the API section.
 If you can't find this section, please [contact us](mailto:alban.miconnet@digitaluniversity.education), we will have to grant you access.
-* There, you will see your client ID, and be able to generate your client secret.
-WARNING : you will only be able to see your client secret this one time!
-Store precautiously and confidentially your identifiers, you will need them in all your requests to the API.
+* There, you will find your client ID, and be able to generate your client secret. **WARNING : you will only be able to see your client secret this one time!** Store precautiously your credentials, they will be needed in any request to the API.
 You will however be able to regenerate your client secret if needed.
+> Note : Your client secret is confidential.
+Avoid storing it in plain text.

 ```
 Give examples